 Ricardo Gonzalez-Carriedo, Assistant Professor; Ph.D., Arizona State University.
 Bilingual and ESL education; language planning and policy and the education of immigrant students.

 Pamela Esprívalo Harrell, Associate Professor, Ed.D.; University of Houston.
 Science teacher quality and teacher effectiveness.

 Mei W. Hoyt, Assistant Professor; Ph.D., Texas A&M University.
 Curriculum studies with a focus on digital media and embodiment; teacher education and new technologies; multicultural education; cross-cultural studies.

 Kelley King, Assistant Professor; Ph.D., University of Texas at Austin.
 Qualitative studies of pre-service teachers’ learning to teach in diverse settings; pre-service teachers’ learning in a simulated classroom.

-James D. Laney, Professor; Ed.D., University of California-Los Angeles.
+James D. Laney, Professor and Department Chair; Ed.D., University of California-Los Angeles.
 Generative teaching-learning theory; general social studies education; economic education; aging education; arts integration.